 When he finds the rocket launcher, he comes to the conclusion that he's a pawn in a game between cosmic forces - half that want him dead and half that want him to succeed.
 This is exactly what's revealed to be happening later in the series.

 Deadpan Snarker: Gordon of course, the quote at the top of the page should say it all.

 Firing a gun inside an air vent is a dumb idea, and can permanently deafen you.

 The Artificial Stupidity is actually the result of the soldiers hating each other, and using the presence of Gordon as an excuse to off one another, so they can label it as friendly fire.

 AIs will never turn against us, because they are too narrow-minded and lack emotion.
 The ideas/tropes of AIsturning against their masters and ruling the world is actually a wishful dream of humans who want the robots to do it, so that humans don't have to.
 The case is redundant anyway as programming an AI to rule the world would take just as much work as doing it yourself.

-Didn't Think This Through: Episode 8 has Gordon shoot a headcrab while in a vent, causing an ear piercing ringing to echo throughout the vent and temporarily makes Gordon deaf.
-Gordon notes how the idea of shooting inside a vent wasn't exactly a bright idea.
+Didn't Think This Through: Episode 8 has Gordon shoot a headcrab while in a vent, causing an ear-piercing ringing to echo throughout the vent and temporarily makes Gordon deaf.
+He notes how the idea of shooting inside a vent wasn't exactly a bright idea.